Learning Center

 Level 2: Monitoring and Supervision

-You can apply this process to any sensor-control system combination.
-First, you’ll need to connect your sensors with the subsystems, logic solvers, or controllers using IIoT (Industrial Internet of Things).
+You can apply this process to any sensor-control system combination if you connect the sensors with the subsystems, logic solvers, or controllers using IIoT (Industrial Internet of Things).

 Level 3: Manufacturing Operations Management

-Level 3 involves workflows that help achieve production goals, such as scheduling, workload balancing, and optimizing production using a manufacturing execution system (MES).
+Level 3 involves workflows that help achieve goals such as production scheduling, workload balancing, and optimizing production using a manufacturing execution system (MES).

-This level involves using software solutions such as computerized maintenance management systems (CMMS), supervisory control and data acquisition (SCADA), and advanced process control (APC) to manage the various activities at your plant, including quality, production, integrity of each system’s information and span of control, emissions, and maintenance.
+This level involves using software solutions such as computerized maintenance management systems (CMMS), supervisory control and data acquisition (SCADA), and advanced process control (APC) to manage various functions at your plant.
+These functions include quality, production, information integrity, and maintenance.

 Level 4: Business Planning and Logistics